gem/global_embodied_carbon_model/README.md

 		    - **EC**: Embodied carbon factor (in kg of CO<sub>2</sub>e) per embodied carbon unit (below)
 		    - **EC_UNITS**: Units for the embodied carbon factor (e.g., kg of CO<sub>2</sub>e per cubic meter of component)
 		    - **MF**: Mass factor of component (in kg per quantity unit).
 This value is set to zero for components excluded from the total building mass calculation, where only structure and envelope are included)

+		  - **carbon_class_mapping**: A CSV file that maps the existing building types with carbon building classes of new constructions, reflecting whether a Built Back Better (BBB) approach is followed.
+If BBB is only partially adopted in some countries of the region, an additional CSV file (Region_Countries_BBB.CSV) lists those specific countries

 	 - **embodied_carbon_factors**: The subfolder contains embodied carbon factors for various life-cycle modules (e.g., A1-A3, A4-A5, C1-C4) of different building types, distinguishing between structural and nonstructural components, as well as summaries of Replacement Embodied Carbon for each building type and country, and the embodied-carbon exposure map of the region.